jonathanpeppers/boots/README.md

 ### App Center

-The `samples/HelloForms.sln` is a "Hello World" Xamarin.Forms project configured to build with boots installing newer versions than what is available:
+`samples/HelloForms.sln` is a "Hello World" Xamarin.Forms project configured with `boots` installing newer versions than what is available on [App Center][appcenter]:

 ![AppCenter](docs/AppCenter.png)